 God's Messiah has shed his blood for you.
 Your sins have been atoned for.
 Do not trust in your works.
 Confess them because they are nothing but sin, even the best of them.
+There's no use in trying to pretend otherwise.
 God freely justifies sinners out of His mercy.
 Like the tax collector, trust in the works of God.
 Trust in the water and word of Baptism which have the promise of God to wash away your sins.
 Don't try to give something God.
 Receive what He gives to you - the Body and Blood of sacrifice that have atoned for you.